TWecks/Quantum-Error-Correction/README.md

 This was as much an exploration as a presentation — the notebooks are organized to reflect that progression, with each building directly on the last.

-Instead of reducing the error correcting code to its simplest form, which has been well established by other literature and can be read about elsewhere, I elected instead to keep things in a shape where their structure was clear and traceable from previous expressions, even if it meant sacrificing some efficiency.
+I elected instead to keep things in a shape where their structure was clear and traceable from previous expressions, instead of reducing the error correcting code to its simplest form which has been well established by other literature and can be read about elsewhere.

 With that said, I hope you enjoy!